smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 * notarifuser  - A security test user

 The password for all users must be set in your local .pgpass/pgpass.conf files.
 See [Postgres documentation](https://www.postgresql.org/docs/9.6/static/libpq-pgpass.html) for its location on various ports.
-The postgres user password must be correct in the .pgpass/pgpass.conf file and in Makefile.local or you will be locked out of postgres.
+The postgres user password must be correct in the .pgpass/pgpass.conf file and in Makefile.local or you may be locked out of postgres.
 The accounts apart from postgres are created by *db_create.sql*.

 **IMPORTANT**

 * By default *&lt;user login&gt;* and *notarifuser* passwords are the same as the username.
 It is advisable to set the *rif40* password to *rif40* for the moment as the middleware still uses hard coded passwords.
 This will be removed.
+* The *&lt;user login&gt;* password can be set using TESTPASSWORD in Makefile.local
 * By default Postgres uses MD5 authentication; the user password is idependent of the Windows password unless you set up operating system, Kerberos or LDAP authentication
 * Before you build the database only the administrator account *postgres* is setup!.